Elsey Station: History

-Aeneas and Jeannie Gunn arrived at Elsey in 1902, Gunn owned a quarter share in the property but died there in 1903 from blackwater fever.
+Aeneas and Jeannie Gunn arrived at Elsey in 1902 after the death of Osmand, who had become the sole owner.
+Gunn was appointed by the executor and owned a quarter share in the property but died there on 16 March 1903 from blackwater fever.
 Jeannie returned to Melbourne and in 1908 wrote the book We of the Never Never based on her time at Elsey.
+Elsey Station homestead was moved from Red Lily Lagoon to McMinn's Bar after the death of Aeneas.
+A replica of the homestead, built for the 1982 film based on Gunn's book, now stands at the Homestead Tourist Park in Mataranka.

 In 1946 the filming crew for The Overlanders arrived at the Roper River camp the Station for a month, where the river crossing sequence was shot.

 The station was put up for auction by the owners, Elsey Downs Ltd., in 1951 and was advertised as covering an area of 2250000 acre and stocked with 26,000 head of cattle.
 The auctioneer tried to open the bidding at £200,000 but could only attract a bid of £140,000 from an agent acting on behalf of a Victorian syndicate, who assured that all historic landmarks on the property would be preserved.

 During the 1960s, Brahman cattle were introduced to the property, which coincided with the appearance of Parkinsonia weeds at Elsey.
 The weevil Penthobruchus germaini, a chrysomelid of the subfamily Bruchinae, was introduced as a biological control for Parkinsonia in 1995, but it is still being poisoned to prevent it spreading.

-In February 2000, the Howard government representative John Herron handed over the title deeds of the property in a formal ceremony at Elsey to the traditional owners of the area, the Mangarrayi people.
+In February 2000, Howard government representative John Herron handed over the title deeds of the property in a formal ceremony at Elsey to the traditional owners of the area, the Mangarrayi people.
 The Elsey claim had taken nearly nine years to resolve.
+William Henric Nicholas, direct descendant of Wallace wrote: